Mike Harris: Common Sense Revolution

 One part of the Common Sense Revolution was to sell off various government-owned enterprises, the largest of which were to be Ontario Hydro and the Liquor Control Board of Ontario.
 Neither was actually sold off, but Ontario Hydro was split into five successor companies (the two largest being Ontario Power Generation and Hydro One, representing generation and distribution of power respectively) with the plan of eventually selling them off.
 Public opposition to the sale of these money-making government enterprises postponed the government's plans.
 In 1999, Highway 407 was leased to a private consortium.

 Harris reduced the number of MPPs from 130 to 103 by redrawing riding boundaries to correspond to federal electoral districts.

 The Harris government passed Bill 26, the Savings and Restructuring Act, which undertook an extensive program of municipal mergers between 1996 and 2002.
 The province had 815 municipalities in 1996; by 2002, this had been reduced to 447.
 In the largest and most widely covered of these moves, the individual cities that made up Metro Toronto were merged into a single city (called the "megacity" by the media and citizens); the amalgamation was not part of their pre-election policy platform.
 The Conservatives argued that the move would eliminate duplication of services and increase efficiency.
 Opposition parties were strongly opposed to the move; the NDP took the unusual step of attempting to filibuster against the bill by reading out the name of every street in Toronto.
 In order to further reduce provincial commitments, financial responsibility for provincial income assistance programs was transferred or "downloaded" to municipalities, increasing the burden on municipal tax bases.
 The list of municipalities in Ontario was updated by the Municipal Act, 2001, which is the legislation that enables incorporation and stipulates governance of Ontario's municipalities, excluding the City of Toronto, which is now subject to the City of Toronto Act, 2006.
 The Municipal Act, 2001 provides lower and single-tier municipalities with the authority to incorporate as cities, towns, villages, townships, or generically as municipalities.

 The Harris government also passed the Public Sector Salary Disclosure Act in 1996, publishing so-called Sunshine lists annually to disclose wages and benefits of public employees earning over $100,000 per year, to increase accountability.

 Education

 The Harris government introduced several education reforms.
 The fifth year of high school in Ontario, (known as the OAC year), was eliminated.
 This created a double graduating class in 2003 (known as the "double cohort").
 Harris introduced Bill 160, (the Education Quality Improvement Act), which mandated a standardized curriculum and province-wide testing for students.
 This included Grade 3 and 6 EQAO (numeracy and literacy) testing, as well as a Grade 10 Literacy test.
 Harris introduced a requirement for High School students to complete a mandatory 40 hours of volunteering in community service in order to graduate.

 In 1999, it introduced a policy of "teacher testing", requiring teachers to take examinations on a regular basis.
-Principals and vice-principals were removed from the CUPE.
+Principals and vice-principals were removed from the [OTF].